2i2c-org/team-compass/projects/managed-hubs/incidents.md

 To designate another team member as the Incident Commander, follow these steps:

 1. **Confirm with them** that they are able and willing to serve as the Incident Commander.
-2. **Update the Incident Report issue** by updating the Incident Commander name in the top comment.
-3. **Notify the team** with a comment in the Incident Report issue.
+2. **Reassign the incident on PagerDuty** to the new commander.
+This should produce a message in the slack channel for this event, thus communicating this change to the rest of the team.

 ## Key terms